Foreign Policy of Islam: Peace or War?

 And dispute not with People of the Book, except with means better (than mere disputation),

-unless it be with those of them who inflict wrong and injury.
+unless it is with those who inflict wrong and injury.
 Qur’an 29:46

 Any Muslim who does injustice or insults a Jew or Christian must answer to the Prophet Muhammad on the Day of Judgment.
 The Prophet Muhammad likewise said: